 Kila, Joris D.(2009) “The relevance of cultural heritage protection in times of armed conflict.
-Utilizing military cultural experts in war and peacetime: cases and examples from the field,” in the e-book KULTUURIVÄÄRTUSTE KAITSE RELVAKONFLIKTI KORRAL by The Estonian Heritage Society, Marju Reismaa (ed.), 2009.
+Utilizing military cultural experts in war and peacetime: cases and examples from the field,” in the e-book KULTUURIVÄÄRTUSTE KAITSE RELVAKONFLIKTI KORRAL, Marju Reismaa (ed.), The Estonian Heritage Society, 2009.

 Kila, Joris D. (2010) “Dissemination of the 1954 Hague Convention and the 1999 Second Protocol: Embedding Cultural Property Protection within the Military,” in L. Lijnzaad and N. van Woudenberg (eds.), Protecting Cultural Property in Armed Conflict.
 An insight into the 1999 Second Protocol to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, Leiden, 2010, pp. 95–105.

 Kila, Joris D, (2010) “Cultural Property Protection in times of armed conflict deploying military experts or can white men sing the blues,” in Laurie Rush (ed.), Archaeology, Cultural Property and the Military, Woodbridge 2010, pp. 41–59.